-Response Participants

-Lack of capacity 9

-Cultural disconnect in messaging 4

-Knowledge required to help students accurately complete the form 3

-Lack of priority from districts and schools 3

-Trust needed with families 2
+CHALLENGES STAFF FACE IN SUPPORTING STUDENTS WITH FINANCIAL AID Knowledge required to help students accurately complete the form 3 Lack of priority from districts and schools 3 Trust needed with families 2 Other 3

-Other 3

-Other Student Groups with unique challenges: Families who haven't completed their taxes; College Bound students who do not realize they need to complete the FAFSA to access the College Bound scholarship; Students who have undergone name changes & social security; Resentment from students & families who know they will not qualify but are still being asked to complete the application; Students who financially need to work after college; Families would get paid in cash or don't have a bank account.
+Other Student Groups with unique challenges:

+- Families who haven't completed their taxes - College Bound students who do not realize they need to complete the FAFSA to access the College Bound scholarship - Students who have undergone name changes & social security - Resentment from students & families who know they will not qualify but are still being asked to complete the application - Students who financially need to work after college - Families would get paid in cash or don't have a bank account - 4.
+What accounts for recent changes in FAFSA completion rates in your district/school?